Victor Ostromoukhov's Publications

 Citation: Bastien Doignies, Nicolas Bonneel, David Coeurjolly, Julie Digne, Lois Paulin, Jean-Claude Iehl, Victor Ostromoukhov, Example-Based Sampling with Diffusion Models, ACM SIGGRAPH-Asia, December, 2023.

-On-line documents: PDF article supplementary
+On-line documents: PDF article Supplementary material

 Generator Matrices by Solving Integer Linear Programs